Bachelor of Science in Health Information Administration

 NOTE: Applications deferred to another semester are subject to all admission requirements and program requirements in effect for the semester to which they are deferred.

-Completion of the following prerequisite course requirements: PREREQUSITES
+- Completion of the following prerequisite course requirements: PREREQUISITES

 If you would like information on the program listed above, please visit the College of Allied Health Sciences website.